French dip

 A French dip sandwich, also known as a beef dip, is a hot sandwich consisting of thinly sliced roast beef (or, sometimes, other meats) on a "French roll" or baguette.

-It is usually served plain but a variation is to top with Swiss cheese, onions, and a dipping container of beef broth produced from the cooking process (termed au jus, "with juice").
+It is usually served plain but a popular variation is to top with Swiss cheese, onions, and a dipping container of beef broth produced from the cooking process (termed au jus, "with juice").
 Beef stock, a light beef gravy, or beef consommé is sometimes substituted.
+The sandwich is most commonly served with a cup on the side of the plate, into which the sandwich is dipped as it is eaten, although this is not how the sandwich was served when it was originally developed.

 The sandwich is an American invention, with the name seeming to refer to the style of bread, rather than any French origin.

-Although the sandwich is most commonly served with a cup of jus or broth on the side of the plate, into which the sandwich is dipped as it is eaten, this is not how the sandwich was served when it was invented.
+History

 Two Los Angeles restaurants have claimed to be the birthplace of the French dip sandwich: Cole's Pacific Electric Buffet and Philippe the Original.
 Philippe's website describes the dish as a "specialty of the house", and the words "Home of the Original French Dip Sandwich" are present in the restaurant's logo.
-At Phillippe's, the roll is dipped in the hot beef juices before the sandwich is assembled, and is served "wet", while at Cole's it is served with a side of beef juices.
-The sandwich can also be requested "double dipped", where both halves of the sandwich are dipped before serving, at either establishment.
-Both restaurants feature their own brand of spicy mustard that is traditionally used by patrons to complement the sandwich.
+At Phillippe's the sandwich is served "wet", where the cut faces of the roll are dipped in the hot beef juices before the sandwich is assembled, while at Cole's it is served "dry" with a side of beef juices.
+The sandwich can also be requested "double dipped", where the entire sandwich is dipped before serving, at either establishment.
+Both restaurants feature their own brand of spicy mustard.

 The controversy over who originated the sandwich remains unresolved.
 Both restaurants were established in 1908.
 However, Cole's claims to have originated the sandwich shortly after the restaurant opened in 1908, while Philippe's claims that owner Philippe Mathieu invented it in 1918.
+Neither restaurant cites any period references.
+A 1929 reference in Mechanix Illustrated (which cites the dish at The Dugout) may be the first mention of the dish in print.

 The story of the sandwich's invention by Philippe's has several variants: some sources say that it was first created by a cook or a server who, while preparing a sandwich for a police officer or fireman, accidentally dropped it into a pan of meat drippings.
 The patron liked it, and the dish surged in popularity shortly after its invention.
-Other accounts say that a customer who didn't want some meat drippings to go to waste requested his sandwich be dipped in them.
+Other accounts say that a customer who did not want some meat drippings to go to waste requested his sandwich be dipped in them.
 Still others say that a chef dipped a sandwich into a pan of meat drippings after a customer complained that the bread was stale.
 Cole's account states that the sandwich was invented by a sympathetic chef, Jack Garlinghouse, for a customer who was complaining of sore gums.
 Some accounts tell Philippe's version of events, but assign the location to Cole's.
 The mystery of the sandwich's invention might not be solved due to a lack of information and observable evidence.

-The French dip is now served at a number of restaurant chains including fast food places, diners, and standard restaurants.